 After waiting for what seems like ages, your doorbell finally rings.
 You know your new running shoes have just been delivered.
-In your excitement, you rip open the box and start lacing up for a run.
+In your excitement, you rip open the box and start lacing up for a run and look forward to breaking in your running shoes.

 Not so fast, though.
 You'll want to learn how to break in running shoes before you can test them on a long run.
 Even if you tried your shoes on in-store, breaking them in before you go all out could help prevent injury and make for happier, comfier runs.